lufarapCode/api_consume/README.md

-"Practice carried out in the REST API course with JavaScript."
+## Practice carried out in the REST API course with JavaScript.